Memorial Stadium (Bakersfield): History

-Memorial Stadium was completed in 1955 before the remainder of the campus opened for students in 1956 when Bakersfield College would move from its original location on the downtown campus of Bakersfield High School where it was founded in 1913, to the new campus in Northeast Bakersfield.
-Bakersfield College is the 2nd oldest junior college in California behind Santa Barbara City College.
+Memorial Stadium was completed in 1955 before the remainder of the campus opened for students in 1956 when Bakersfield College moved from its original location on the downtown campus of Bakersfield High School, where it was founded in 1913, to the new campus in Northeast Bakersfield.
+Bakersfield College is the second-oldest junior college in California behind Santa Barbara City College.
 Ad hoc football squads were first created in the 1920s resulting in the moniker nickname "Renegades" before official interscholastic collegiate competition was started.
 Memorial Stadium was the first structure to be completed at the new campus site.
 Football games were being played on site before classes were ever held on the new campus.
 In fact, during the first semester of classes students were served lunches out of the concession stands because the cafeteria was still under construction.

 For its first 40 years, Memorial Stadium enjoyed huge success based on its attendance of Bakersfield College football games by the local community.
 Lasting into the early 1990s, it was unusual for a B.C. football game not to have 12,000 fans or more in the stands.
 Games have been locally televised live and on tape-delay in the past.
 Attendance was so large that the college's academic extracurricular activities were all funded by football ticket sales until the 1990s.

 The stadium was the home to the first ever junior college bowl game, and California's formerly most prestigious junior college bowl game, the Kern County Shrine Club Potato Bowl.
 The Potato Bowl, established in 1948, was a fund raiser for the Shriners Hospital for Burned and Crippled Children in Los Angeles.

 The Potato Bowl no longer exists due to fees demanded by the State Junior College Commission on Athletics (COA) to be a part of the reformed state JC playoff system (The COA is now known as the California Community College Athletic Association or CCCAA). {Note: The Kern County Shrine Club now hosts a youth football version of the Potato Bowl with Golden Empire Youth Football to raise money for the Shriner's Hospital now located in Pasadena}.
 The J.C.
 Potato Bowl hence was replaced by the Golden Empire Bowl, which was part of the California J.C.
 Football State Playoffs, and was supported and sponsored by local businesses.